superfly/bfaas/README.md

 No network policy is set on basher worker machines at the moment.
 This means that workers have access to the org's 6pn and can talk to other fly apps.

+I turned off auto-start/auto-stop because when coord was being stopped it wasnt cleaning up the worker pool.
+Figure out why not and fix this.

 # What's here

 - `cmd/coord`: the server that starts basher works and proxies requests to them with a time limit.